albert-luta/scroll-and-scrape/README.md

 - [x] Learn to scroll using js
 - [x] Make a button in the popup ext that toggles the scroll
 - [x] Figure out how to scrape a static page
-- [ ] Figure out how to scrape a dynamic page
+- [x] Figure out how to scrape a dynamic page
-- [ ] Extend the func of that scroll button to scroll and scrape
+- [x] Extend the func of that scroll button to scroll and scrape
+- [ ] Change the setInterval async logic of the algo to sync
+- [ ] Add the feature for the last post scraped or 30 days prios if it's the first time on that group
+- [ ] Add the feature to detect if the group's age is < 30 days